justeattakeaway/fozzie-components/packages/components/organisms/f-template-subnav/README.md

 ```
 ### Component and Accessibility Tests

-As this component holds no, or very little, logic it only needs visual testing which will be the responsibility of the consuming component.
+As this component contains no, or very little, logic it only needs visual testing which will be the responsibility of the consuming component.